-The Information window displays color information as you move the cursor over the preview image in the Preview window (or the thumbnail in the Advanced Image Correction dialog box if it is open).
+The Information window displays color information as you move the cursor over the preview image in the Preview window.

-You can choose to show or hide the Information window in ScanWizard DTG.
-To do this, click the Show/Hide Info window toggle command under the View menu in the Preview window.
+You can choose to show or hide the Information window in ScanWizard Graph.
+To do this, click the Show / Hide Info Window toggle command under the View menu in the Preview window.